oat-sa/lib-lti1p3-core/README.md

 - [Lti Message](src/Message/LtiMessageInterface.php): reference to an exchange between platforms and tools in message based communications.
 - [Lti Message Payload](src/Message/Payload/LtiMessagePayloadInterface.php): reference to the payload (JWT) of an exchange between platforms and tools in message based communications, containing LTI claims.
 - [Lti Resource Link](src/Resource/LtiResourceLink/LtiResourceLinkInterface.php): reference to a resource made available from a tool for a platform.
-- [Lti Launch](src/Message/Launch/Builder/LtiResourceLinkLaunchRequestBuilder.php): refers to the process in which a user interacts with an LTI Resource Link within the platform and is subsequently "launched" into a tool.
+- [Lti Resource Link Launch](src/Message/Launch/Builder/LtiResourceLinkLaunchRequestBuilder.php): refers to the process in which a user interacts with an LTI Resource Link within the platform and is subsequently "launched" into a tool.

 ### Services

-Services represent direct connections between platforms and tools.
+Services represent direct connections between platforms and tools (without involving user's browser).

 - [Server](src/Service/Server): server side of LTI service
 - [Client](src/Service/Client): client side of LTI service